 Skip to contents

 Generally speaking, one should keep pipeline steps as simple as possible, basically following the principle “one step, one task”.
-Splitting up analysis steps into multiple functions naturally can be hard to manage, but since {pipeflow} manages all function and parameter dependencies for you, this is not a problem.
-Following this principle, usually a lot of pipeline steps will carry intermediate results and only a few steps will contain the final output we are interested in.
-This vignette shows how to conveniently tag, collect, and possibly group those final outputs.
+While splitting up analysis steps into multiple functions naturally becomes hard to manage with a growing number of functions, with {pipeflow}, which manages all function and parameter dependencies for you, this feels rather easy.

 library(pipeflow)